THIN EDGE OF THE WEDGE Play Timeline

 May 5, 1945: JUDITH is liberated three days before Victory in Europe Day.
 Thanks to the heroic military victory of the Allies, the Nazis have only murdered 6 million Jewish men, women and children out of the planned 11 million.

-American Jew FELICE and her Holocaust survivor mother visit Germany, where Felice finally has a glimpse of her mother’s unexplained Holocaust past.
+Years after the end of WWII and the Holocaust: American Jew FELICE and her Holocaust survivor mother visit Germany, where Felice finally has a glimpse of her mother’s unexplained Holocaust past.